Hebrew Root

 First, the Silence

-When Adonai reorganized Israel’s calendar by proclaiming the month of the Pesach (Passover) to be the “beginning of months” (Exo.
+When the Holy One reorganized Israel’s calendar by proclaiming the month of the Pesach (Passover) to be the “beginning of months” (Exo.
 12:2).
 He was establishing that His plan of salvation begins with the Passover.
 However, to truly understand God’s plan, we begin our brief study not with the Passover, but with the six “silent” months which separate the Passover from the previous Sinai-ordained Feastday, Sukkot, the Feast of Tabernacles.
 Within this “silent period” lie two minor Feasts: Hanukkah, which celebrates the victory of Israel over the forces of Antiochus Epiphanes (which was discussed in brief in interlude 3), and Purim, which celebrates her victory over the forces of Haman some three centuries earlier as is described in the book of Esther.
-Hanukkah has an eschatological significance which will be explored in chapter 20, but for now it is enough to note the element these two feasts share in common: Both celebrate Adonai’s “hidden” protection of and provision for His people.
+Hanukkah has an eschatological significance which will be explored in chapter 20, but for now it is enough to note the element these two feasts share in common: Both celebrate the Holy One’s “hidden” protection of and provision for His people.
 Though He did not act with any obvious miracles like fire from the sky or supernatural plagues, nevertheless He brought His people to victory against overwhelming odds: In Purim by the placement of a Jewish queen, and in Hanukkah by giving the Jews might in battle.

 These “silent” months between Sukkot and Pesach correspond to the 430 “silent years” which lead up both to the Passover of the Exodus (Gal.
 3:17) and the Passover of the Messiah.
-Both periods were characterized by the lack of a true prophet to lead the people, a “a famine in the land, not a famine of bread, nor a thirst for water, but of hearing the words of Adonai (Amos 8:11).
+Both periods were characterized by the lack of a true prophet to lead the people, a “a famine in the land, not a famine of bread, nor a thirst for water, but of hearing the words of the Holy One” (Amos 8:11).
 God had not forgotten His people, but it probably felt to them like He had.

 Passover

-When Adonai fulfilled His promise to redeem His people from bondage, it was through the Passover.
+When the Holy One fulfilled His promise to redeem His people from bondage, it was through the Passover.
 God’s people were set free from Egypt via the blood of the lamb painted on their doorposts, so that they would not die in God’s wrath.
 Likewise, God’s people were set free from sin by the blood of the Lamb painted on their hearts, so that they would not die in God’s wrath.

-Passover is the first Feast established by Adonai, preceding even Shabbat.[1]
+Passover is the first Feast established by the Holy One, preceding even Shabbat.
 It was also commanded to be a memorial which Israel was to keep for the specific purpose of teaching their children what the Eternal One had done for them (Exo.
 12:26f).
-In the same way, we in the Messianic community take great joy in keeping the Feast in honor and remembrance of the greater redemption we have in the Passover Lamb, Yeshua.[2]
-It is fascinating in that regard that every single element of the Pesach Seder points to the ultimate Sacrifice:
+In the same way, we in the Messianic community take great joy in keeping the Feast in honor and remembrance of the greater redemption we have in the Passover Lamb, Yeshua (cf. Luke 22:19, 1 Co.
+5:7-8 & 11:24-25).
+What is almost always missed by Christian commentators is the fact that the specific bread and cup that we are to partake of in remembrance of our Lord is the matzah and wine of the Passover.
+While there is certainly no sin in observing the Lord’s Supper (and this is in fact the practice of this author’s own synagogue), the Supper should be regarded as a snack which tides us over until the true Supper of Passover, not a ritual completely divorced of its roots

 · The Lamb was selected on the 10th of Nisan (Exo.
 12:3; John 12:1, 12).